"History of Christian College 'Old Main' Building, 1851-1967," Judith Payne, 1967 (C2527)

 Paper read at the Dunworkin Club concerning the early organization and construction of the Atchison, Topeka and Santa Fe Railroad.
 Discusses difficulties, race to Colorado state line, federal land grant, campaign to colonize land, and Kansas.

-Music collection of Dan B. Hoagland consisting of spiral notebooks and musical scores composed by Hoagland, including "Black and Gold" and "Bengal Bandsman."
+Original compositions and scores of a Missouri composer and math professor.
 Also includes an audio recording of "The Norseman" by the Hickman High School Band, 1970.

 Dan B. Hoagland Photographs, 1983, no date (P0150)